Skip to content

 Ingest User Guide

-This guide walks through converting COSM camera inputs into MP4 clips with cosmos ingest run.
+This guide walks through ingesting video sources into normalized MP4 clips with cosmos ingest run.
+Cosmos supports multiple source layouts through its adapter system and auto-detects the correct one.

 Prerequisites